PDT-PDAC Project

 Manager : Valérie Heitz

-Development of 3rd generation photosensitizers (PSs) and excitable nanoplatforms for targeted PDAC treatment by PDT, which can be induced by excitation with 1 or 2 photons, Cerenkov, X-rays, or ultrasound, regardless of the amount of ambient oxygen.
+Design of third-generation photosensitizers (PSs) and excitable nanoplatforms for targeted treatment of PDAC by PDT that can be induced by 1- or 2-photon excitation, Cerenkov radiation, X-rays, or ultrasound, regardless of the amount of oxygen in the surrounding environment.

 Manager : Anabela Da Silva

-Development of suitable light sources or adaptation of existing light sources for detection (photoacoustic) or treatment (fiber laser), based on physical modeling to optimize dosimetry.
+Development of suitable light sources or adaptation of existing light sources for detection (photoacoustics) or treatment (fiber laser), based on physical modeling to optimize dosimetry.

 Manager : Gilles Gasser

-Establishment of common characterization systems, in vitro evaluations, and in vivo models that will be used to achieve a single goal: to file a patent for a third-generation PS system associated with a light source that could be used in the clinical phase.
+Establish common characterization systems, in vitro assessments, and in vivo models that will serve to fulfill one objective: file a patent covering a third-generation PS system associated with a light source potentially used in clinical trials.

 Manager : Nadira Delhem

-Describe the mechanisms induced by these different stimuli, in particular, the action at a distance and the effect on the immune system, the detection of ROS, the measurement of temperature, and the effect on extracellular matrices.
+Provide a description of the mechanisms induced by these different excitations, in particular remote action and impact on the immune system, ROS detection, temperature measurement, and impacts on extracellular matrices.

 Consortium